-After successfully completing the initial summer MA program in Vermont, students may choose to continue with summer sessions in Middlebury or a combination of summers in Middlebury and semesters in Russia.
+After successfully completing the initial summer MA program in Vermont, students may choose to continue with summer sessions in Middlebury or a combination of summers in Middlebury and semesters in Kazakhstan.

 The School of Russian at Middlebury

 Our summer session provides one of the most intensive study options available to graduate-level students of Russian.
 In four rewarding and challenging summers, you can earn your Master of Arts in Russian.

 During each intensive six-week summer session on our campus in Middlebury, you will earn three units of credit while working within a broad range of academic disciplines, including language, linguistics, politics, history, culture, literature, and film.

 See a sample of summer session courses.